Classic 4-Day Inca Trail to Machu Picchu 2027

 Ayapata → Dead Woman's Pass → Runkurakay Pass → Chaquicocha

-After celebrating at the pass and enjoying panoramic views of the Andes, we descend into the Pacaymayo Valley for a freshly prepared lunch at approximately 3,600 m.
-In the afternoon, we cross the second mountain pass, Runkurakay (3,971 m), stopping to explore the circular Inca ruins that once served as a strategic control point along the royal road.
-The day concludes at our campsite in Chaquicocha (3,600 m), where you’ll enjoy dinner and a peaceful evening beneath the Andean sky.
+After enjoying panoramic mountain views and celebrating at the highest point of the trek, the trail descends into the Pacaymayo Valley, where a freshly prepared hot lunch awaits at 3,600 m.
+In the afternoon, you’ll cross the second mountain pass at Runkurakay (3,971 m), stopping to explore the circular Inca watchtower and archaeological site before descending to our campsite at Chaquicocha (3,600 m) for the second night.

 Day 2 Statistics